Proser-V/portfolio-project/README.md

 2. Start Docker (Docker Desktop or Docker daemon)

+3. Ask to devs for the application.properties file and put it in portfolio-project/backend/src/main/resources/

-3. In the project root, build and run all containers:
+4. In the project root, build and run all containers:
 ```bash
 docker-compose up --build
 ```

-4️⃣ Access to the app:
+**Access to the app:**

 [Home page](http://localhost:3000/)